Matt Vierling Preview, Player Props: Tigers vs. Royals

 - Vierling has reached base via a hit in 78 games this season (of 127 played), and had multiple hits in 29 of those games.

-- Vierling has driven home a run in 25 games this season (19.7%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on three occasions..
+- In 19.7% of his games this season, Vierling has had at least one RBI.
+He's picked up more than one in 6.3% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.